lp5510/Homework/LiveSession05/readme.md

 # Unit05 Live Session Homework
 # Tidy Data

+### Updates 021718:
+1) Added Object delete command "rm(list = ls())"  to clear out old objects
+2) Changed code to read input files directly from Github directory associated with this assignment.
+The RMD code previously submitted on 2DS site does not reflect these revisions

 ### Objectives:

 Clean and merge two text files containing Year of Birth listings of Children's Names in the US and output the top ten girl's names